kibook/s1kd-tools/s1kd-instance/README.md

 -Y &lt;text&gt;
 Set the applicability for the whole module using the user-defined applicability values, using text as the new display text.

+-y
+Set the applicability for the whole data module using the user-defined applicability values, with no display text.

 &lt;applic&gt;...
 Any number of applicability definitions in the form of: &lt;ident&gt;:&lt;type&gt;=&lt;value&gt;